LogicalSapien/obsidian-attachment-name-formatting/README.md

 #### Core Function

 -   Format attachments in active file, such as "noteName image 1.png".
 Format time and absolute note path hash can add into attachment name, such as "noteName image 1 20220101000000.png", "noteName image 1 6666cd76.png".
 Defualt setting is not adding time and path hash.
 You can also exclude the noteName in the attachment noteName, but the time suffix will be added automatically.
--   Format attachmnets in selected folder
+-   Format attachmnets in selected folder (support recursively)
--   Format attachments with customize subfolder for each attachment type
+-   Format attachments with customize subfolder for each attachment type, and can add note name as another level subfolder
 -   Attachment name can be customized for each type of attachment, you can use any character that allowed in a note name
+-   Attachment type not supported officially can be added in the setting
 -   Connector (the character between noteName, attachmentFormat, indexNumber, time and pathHash) can be customized, you can use any character that allowed in a note name.
 You can also customized different connectors seperately or even don't use connector.
 -   Add new attachment -> will rename the attachment based on type and index
 -   Change order -> will rename attachments with new order